rhel-labs/learn-katacoda/pcp-intro/finish.md

 # In this lab you have:

+* Installed Performance Co-Pilot packages on RHEL
+* Analyzed critical system resources using PCP
-* Verified whether SQL Server is installed on the system
+* Installed PMDAs for SQL Server
-* Viewed the currently set RHEL tuned-profile
-* Checked SQL Server query performance by running an sample analytic query with columnstores
+* Checked SQL Server query performance using PCP with a sample columnstore-based query in SQL Server
-* Changed the RHEL tuned-profile for SQL Server
-* Queried SQL Server with columnstores to see the impact of the mssql tuned profile

 # Report an issue with the lab:
 [RHEL Labs Github issues](https://github.com/rhel-labs/learn-katacoda/issues)